CVSA Roadcheck 2022: 4 Things Drivers Should Know

 Each year, law enforcement officers focus on one particular area of safety, and this year it's wheel ends.
 That includes wheels, rims, hubs, tires, brakes and slack adjusters.

-Prepare yourself and your vehicle for this year's International Roadcheck with these 4 tips:
+Prepare yourself and your vehicle for this year's International Roadcheck with these four tips:

 1. Conduct Thorough Pre-, During- and Post-Trip Inspections